Malin Broman is a violinist much in demand as a soloist, artistic director, chamber musician, teacher and orchestral leader.

 In 2002 Malin was presented with the Halland Academy's Award for Outstanding Cultural Achievement, and in 2008, she was elected a member of the Royal Swedish Academy of Music.
 With the Kungsbacka Piano Trio, Malin was honoured to receive the prestigious Interpret Prize from the Royal Swedish Academy of Music, which was presented to them by Crown Princess Victoria of Sweden.
 In 2019 she was awarded H.M.
 The King’s Medal for her services to music.

 Committed to passing on her expertise to future generations, Malin has served as a member of the teaching staff at the Gothenburg Academy of Music and Drama, where she placed particular emphasis on the ergonomics of string playing.
 Currently she is Professor of Viola at Edsberg Institute of Music in Stockholm.

 Malin’s performances have been broadcast on BBC Radio 3, Swedish Radio and throughout Europe.
-She has recorded over 30 discs with labels including Hyperion, NAXOS, Channel Classics and BIS.
-Her recording of Nielsen Violin Concerto will soon be released on Daphne Records.
+She has recorded over 30 discs with labels including Hyperion, NAXOS, Channel Classics, Db-records and BIS.

 Malin Broman plays a 1709 Stradivarius violin and a 1861 Bajoni viola, both generously loaned by the Järnåker Foundation.